hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/questions_and_answers/396_selections_from_the_math_diary.md

 you believe in the existence of God, you will be reminded of Him at every step of your life.

-*Q*. — Is Mâyâvâda different from Advaitâvada?
+*Q*. — Is Māyāvāda different from Advaitāvada?

 *A*. — No. They are identical.
 There is absolutely no other explanation of Advaitavada except Mayavada.

-*Q*. — How is it possible for God who is infinite to be limited in the form of a man (as an Avatâra)?
+*Q*. — How is it possible for God who is infinite to be limited in the form of a man (as an Avatāra)?

 *A*. — It is true that God is infinite, but not in the sense in which you comprehend it.
 You have confounded your idea of infinity with the